Antiz96/arch-update/README.md

 ## Usage

-The usage consist of starting [the systray applet](#the-systray-applet) and enabling [the systemd timer](#the-systemd-timer).
+For desktop machines, the usage consist of starting [the systray applet](#the-systray-applet) and enabling [the automated updates checks](#automated-updates-check).
+For headless machines, `Arch-Update` includes an extensive CLI.

 ### The systray applet

-To start the systray applet, launch the "Arch-Update Systray Applet" application from your app menu.

-**Note:** GNOME shell does not support systray icons natively, GNOME users need to install the ["AppIndicator and KStatusNotifierItem Support" extension](https://extensions.gnome.org/extension/615/appindicator-support/) for the systray applet to show.

-To start it automatically at boot, you can either:
+To start the systray applet and enable it automatically at boot, you can either:

 - Run the following command (preferred method for most Desktop Environments, uses [XDG Autostart](https://wiki.archlinux.org/title/XDG_Autostart)):